joaocunhalopes/catsyncpoc/README.md

 ## Demo

-Here, you can watch a couplee of quick videos of CatSync being tested with a Kenwood TS-590S Transceiver and a Xiegu X6100 Transceiver:
+Here, you can watch a couple of quick videos of CatSync being tested with a Kenwood TS-590S Transceiver and a Xiegu X6100 Transceiver:

 [![CatSyncPoc Demo](https://img.youtube.com/vi/FZajYRjz7ec/sddefault.jpg)](https://www.youtube.com/watch?v=FZajYRjz7ec)